joshterrill/usrlocalbin/README.md

 # usrlocalbin

-A collection of utility scripts that I have created in `/usr/local/bin/`
+A collection of custom utility scripts that I have created in `/usr/local/bin/`

 *Note: all scripts must be executable i.e. `chmod +x /usr/local/bin/<script>`*